guillermooo/sublime-undocs/source/extensibility/plugins.rst

 Sublime Text Commands derive from the ``*Command`` classes defined in ``sublime_plugin`` (more on this later).

-The rest of the code in our example concerned with particulars of ``TextCommand`` or with the API.
+The rest of the code in our example is concerned with particulars of ``TextCommand`` or with the API.
 We'll discuss those topics in later sections.

 Before moving on, though, we'll look at how we invoked the new command: first